MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M03L01_Forms.md

 ### Task 5.1 – Enable Quick Create form

-In this task, you will enable the table for quick create.
+In this task, you will enable the Project Resource table for quick create.

 1. Navigate to the Power Apps Maker portal <https://make.powerapps.com>.